Indian Meatball Curry

 - 2 lbs. ground beef, or ground pork, or ground lamb, or a combination

-- 2 tablespoons each: very finely minced ginger and onion
+- 2 tablespoons EACH: very finely minced ginger and onion

-- 1 tablespoon each: sea salt, curry powder, and fish sauce
+- 1 tablespoon EACH: sea salt, curry powder, and fish sauce

-- 4 cloves garlic, minced
+- 4 cloves garlic (minced)

 Instructions

-- Heat 3 tablespoons of the oil in a large frying pan over medium-high heat.
+- Heat 3 tablespoons of the oil in a large frying pan over medium heat.
 Add the onion and cook, stirring occasionally, until well caramelized, about 15 minutes.
 Add the garlic, ginger, and spices and cook for 1 minute.
-Add the tomatoes and scrape any stuck on bits off the bottom of the pan.2 medium onions, 4 cloves garlic, 2 inch piece of ginger, 2 teaspoons curry powder, 1 teaspoon each: cumin and coriander, 28 ounce can crushed tomatoes
+Add the tomatoes and scrape any stuck on bits off the bottom of the pan.2 medium onions, 4 cloves garlic, 2 inch piece of ginger, 2 teaspoons curry powder, 1 teaspoon EACH: cumin and coriander, 28 ounce can crushed tomatoes

 - While the onions are cooking, make the meatballs.
 Add all the meatball ingredients to a large bowl.
 Using your hands, mix the meat well.
-Form into 12 balls, being careful to use a light hand and not to pack the balls tightly.2 lbs. ground beef, or ground pork, or ground lamb, or a combination, 2 tablespoons each: very finely minced ginger and onion, 1 tablespoon each: sea salt, curry powder, and fish sauce, 4 cloves garlic
+Form into 12 balls, being careful to use a light hand and not to pack the balls tightly.2 lbs. ground beef, or ground pork, or ground lamb, or a combination, 2 tablespoons EACH: very finely minced ginger and onion, 1 tablespoon EACH: sea salt, curry powder, and fish sauce, 4 cloves garlic

 Notes